 I would ask Alex to explain what mechanisms were used by the Rockefellers to keep China from being a capitalist country.

-If I were to do this, because of doing this show, I know that Alex would just point to John Birch Society talking points about how the U.S. didn't do enough to help Chiang Kai-shek in the Chinese Civil War, which is the claim that's then exaggerated into the Rockefellers-installed Mao.
+If I were to do this, because of doing this show, I know that Alex would just point to John Birch Society talking points about how the U.S. didn't do enough to help Shang Kai-shek in the Chinese Civil War, which is the claim that's then exaggerated into the Rockefellers-installed Mao.

 He claims that David Rockefeller wrote a book and two articles in the Times about this whole China stuff, and that's just not true.